This guide provides instructions on changing the brake light switch on a BMW.

 - Locate the brake light switch above the brake pedal.

-- Press the connector and unplug the wire harness from the BMW brake light switch.
+- Press the connector and unplug the BMW brake light switch wire harness.

-Most generic OBD2 scanners will not be able to read fault codes from the BMW brake system, but you can use a multi-system scanner such as Foxwell NT510 for BMW.
+Most generic OBD2 scanners will not be able to read fault codes from the BMW brake system, but you can use a multi-system scanner such as Foxwell NT510 for BMW or YOUCANIC Full System Scanner.

 If your BMW brake lights don’t work, or you get Brake Light Circuit Failure warning, brake lights are always on; the shifter won’t move out of the park chances are that you have a bad brake light switch.